-Although Burna Boy dislikes the term, his music is referred to as Afrobeats (distinct from Afrobeat) – modern African pop music that fuses elements of reggae, R&B, hip hop, western pop,as well as the Afrobeat of the previous generation.
+Although Burna Boy dislikes the term, his music is referred to as Afrobeats (distinct from Afrobeat) – modern African pop music that fuses elements of reggae, R&B, hip hop, western pop, and the Afrobeat of the previous generation.
 Burna Boy is a proficient singer and rapper, and also throws in some political narration:

 Actually, there’s one additional detail that bears mentioning